 In the case of NEOs granted Performance Share Units (PSUs), the amounts in this column represent the fair value of the PSUs granted to NEOs in respect of each financial year.
 The PSUs cliff vest and are cash settled following a three year performance period applicable to such PSUs based on continued employment and the achievement of predetermined performance targets.
-Payout values will be settled in cash based on the ten-day trailing-average share price of the Company's shares at the end of the performance period.
+Payout values will be settled in cash based on the application of certain performance multipliers and the ten-day trailing-average share price of the Company's shares at the end of the performance period.